GreenSpace project consultation

-- You can now hire Brompton folding bicycles in Sutton town centre.
+- Brompton folding bicycles are now available to hirein Sutton town centre.
 For more information and to book a bike, visit the Brompton website.

-- The council has produced a new Air Quality Action Plan, setting out actions it will take to improve air quality across the borough.
+- The council has published its Air Quality Action Plan, setting out the actions we will will take to improve air quality across the borough.

-- The council is installing 100 bike parking spaces across the borough.
+- 100 new bike parking spaces are being installed across the borough.

 - Free cycle skills training is available for children and adults.

-- In April 2020 the council will be launching 'on the go' recycling points across the borough.
+- The council will soon be launching 'on the go' recycling points across the borough.

 - This year the council has delivered campaigns to help residents reduce food waste and recycle more.
 Events have taken place on Sutton High Street and in schools across the borough.

 - The council has launched a new Waste Minimisation Strategy and Reduction and Recycling Plan.

-- Food, textiles and battery recycling facilites are all provided to households with a kerbside collection, in addition to the standard paper, card and mixed dry recycling.
+- Food, textiles and battery recycling facilities are all provided to households with a kerbside collection, in addition to the standard paper, card and mixed dry recycling.

 Parks and open spaces